jamie/ti-ascension/shattered_ascension.md

 * Assault Cannons are applied to Cruisers as well as Dreadnoughts.
 The extra ‘shot’ means one die only, regardless of number of normal combat dice.
 * Automated Defence Turrets do not gain bonus from Hylar V Assault Laser when used.
 * Graviton Negator ignores all planetary shields.
 It also gives Cruisers the bombardment ability.
+* Duranium Armor, Gravity Drive, and Neural Computing do not have any pre-requisites.
+* Duranium Armor: During your tactical actions, you may ignore one hit on your forces from any combat roll.
+May replace Hylar V Laser as a pre-requisite.
+* Gravity Drive: During your tactical actions, one of your (non-War Sun) ships receives +1 movement.
+May replace Antimass Deflectors as a pre-requisite.
+* When using Transfabrication, the total value of the scuttled ship is received as Trade Goods.
+Also, when producing units at a Space Dock, you may flip another Space Dock on the board to increase to add its production capacity to the current build.
+Flipped Space Docks may not produce units, but is put back to normal in the Status Phase.
+Transfabrication replace Enviro Compensator as a pre-requisite.

+##### Race-specific Technologies:
+* Sol Spec Ops Training is replaced with Versatile Combat Tactics: Your Ground Forces gain the Commando ability, and +1 to combat rolls when fighting a greater number of opponents.
+You may never lose more than 2 Ground Forces to bombardment.
+[Cost: 3]
+* Yin Yin Spinner is replaced with Moyin's GenII Elite: When producing units at a Space Dock, you receive one extra Ground Force that do not count towards production capacity.
+Your Shock Troops now cost 1 resource.
+[Cost: 5]
+* Muaat Nova Seed is used during the Strategy Phase, and takes effect at the end of the Status Phase.
+You must have ships in two systems adjacent to the target system, OR ships in the target system.
+* Letnev non-Euclidean Shielding have a cost of 7.
+* Winnu Lazax Gate Folding: When activating Mecatol Rex, any Ground Forces present on Winnu may be moved directly there during the Planetary Landings step.
+Ground Forces moved this way are immune to PDS fire.
+[Cost: 3]
+* Saar Chaos-Mapping enables your units to stop in Asteroid Fields, but your ships do not block opponent movement when placed in Asteroid Fields.
+Opponent Automated Defense Turrets rolls one combat die less.

 #### RACES:
 * Saar Floating Factories: Your Space Docks may now retreat and withdraw from Space Battles, and may produce units in the same activation as moving. (exception; may not build when moving out of a system with a flipped CC in place).